Botox® & Dysport® at DermWellesley

 - You have neuromuscular disease (such as Myasthenia Gravis, Multiple Sclerosis, ALS, Guillain-Barre Syndrome, Parkinson’s or others).

-- You are taking aminoglycoside medications (Streptomycin, Neomycin, Gentamycin)
+- You are taking aminoglycoside medications (Streptomycin, Neomycin, Gentamycin).

+Our skilled team at Derm Wellesley is dedicated to providing patients with innovative cosmetic procedures designed to produce natural-looking and beautiful results.
 To learn more, schedule a consultation with our doctor.
 Pricing available upon request.